Course Outline

 Data Analysis for Government

 Objective: Perform typical data analysis tasks in MATLAB, including developing and fitting theoretical models to real-life government data.
-This leads naturally to one of the most powerful features of MATLAB: solving linear systems of equations with a single command.
+Highlight the powerful feature of solving linear systems of equations with a single command.

 • Correlation